-As of September 30, 2018, we had available approximately \$355,302 of federal net tax operating loss carry forward for federal income tax purposes, of which \$133,291 resulting from the additional amortization of tax goodwill has not been recorded as a deferred tax asset.
+As of September 30, 2019, we had available approximately \$306,324 of federal net tax operating loss carry forward for federal income tax purposes, including \$143,577 from net operating losses on which no tax benefit has been recognized and has not been recorded as a deferred tax asset.
 This carry forward, which may provide future tax benefits, will begin to expire in 2026.
-On May 12, 2006, we had a change in ownership as defined in Internal Revenue Code Section 382.
-As such, our utilization after the change in control date of our net operating loss in existence as of the change of control date was subject to Section 382 limitations for federal income taxes and some state income taxes.
-The annual limitation under Section 382 on the utilization of federal net operating losses was approximately \$20,000 for the first five tax years subsequent to the change in ownership and \$16,000 thereafter.
-Approximately \$300,400 of federal net operating losses will not be subject to this limitation.
-Also, after applying the Section 382 limitation to available state net operating loss carry forwards, we had available approximately \$100,772 state net tax operating loss carry forwards, including \$8,806 resulting from the additional amortization of tax goodwill which begins to expire as of September 30, 2019.
+As of September 30, 2019, we had available approximately \$94,007 state net tax operating loss carry forwards, including \$8,722 from net operating losses on which no tax benefit has been recognized and has not been recorded as a deferred tax asset.
+The carry forwards, which may provide future tax benefits, will begin to expire in 2020.
 We have provided valuation allowances on all net operating losses where it is determined it is more likely than not that they will expire without being utilized.

-In assessing the realizability of deferred tax assets at September 30, 2018, we considered whether it was more likely than not that some portion or all of the deferred tax assets will not be realized.
+In assessing the realizability of deferred tax assets at September 30, 2019, we considered whether it was more likely than not that some portion or all of the deferred tax assets will not be realized.
 Our realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which these temporary differences become deductible.
-We believe that \$4,247 and \$696 of federal and state deferred tax assets, respectively, will be realized by offsetting reversing deferred tax liabilities.
-In addition, we have \$681 of net state deferred tax assets that we expect will be realized, and therefore valuation allowances were not provided for these assets.
-As a result, we have recorded a net deferred tax asset of \$46,580 on our Consolidated Balance Sheets.
+As a result, we have recorded a net deferred tax asset of \$40,874 on our Consolidated Balance Sheets.
 We will continue to evaluate the appropriateness of our remaining deferred tax assets and need for valuation allowances on a quarterly basis.
 Further, any future reduction in the federal statutory tax rate could result in a charge to reduce the book value of the net deferred tax assets recorded on our Consolidated Balance Sheet.

-As a result of the reorganization and related adjustment to the book basis in goodwill, we have tax basis in excess of book basis in amortizable goodwill of approximately \$23,735.
+As a result of a 2006 reorganization and related adjustment to the book basis in goodwill, we have tax basis in excess of book basis in amortizable goodwill of approximately \$23,050.
 The tax basis in amortizable goodwill in excess of book basis is not reflected as a deferred tax asset.
 To the extent the amortization of the excess tax basis results in a cash tax benefit, the benefit will first go to reduce goodwill, then other long-term intangible assets, and then tax expense.